Dr. Ray Williams

 Mercifully, God was trying to prepare me for what was to come, but I was unable to receive it.
 During the early days of this painful ordeal, I was continually asking my friends to pray that God would restore my marriage, thinking that was His will.
 Now, I understand that He had other plans for my life.

 The new journey began with a friend sharing her direction from God to pray for corporations that promote family separations by dispatching workers to other countries.
 A month later while ministering at a women’s conference, God instructed me to begin a marriage prayer group.
 When I mentioned what the Spirit had just spoken, one of the ladies exclaimed, “Let’s do it!”

 In 2002, the prayer group was established.
-Now, we meet at Christian Tabernacle, every third Friday night.
 The Ministry has expanded into teaching on relationships and our roles in our home.
 Consistently, God directs our meetings in unusual and interesting patterns.
 His stamp of approval has remained upon this ministry through countless answers to prayer and the restoration of marriages.
 For This Reason, we shall forever praise Him!